Skip to main content

 F4 E1

 The heater NTC thermistor returned an out-of-range reading on front-load models with internal heating elements.
-The control board cannot confirm the water temperature and has suspended the heating cycle.
+The control board can't confirm the water temp and has suspended the heating cycle to prevent damage.

 moderate